 An alibi defense attacks a key element of the prosecution’s case – the identity of the defendant.
 If the prosecution cannot establish that it was you who committed the criminal act, then a jury may not find you guilty of the offense with which you are charged.

 If you assert an alibi defense, you will bear the responsibility of producing evidence and testimony to sustain it.
 This means that you will have to produce photographs or receipts, or call friends and family members to testify, if you wish for your alibi defense to be successful.

 If you intend to use an alibi defense, you must disclose this to the prosecution in writing along with all of the witnesses you intend to call in order to establish your alibi.
 In turn, the prosecution must then inform you in writing of all of the witnesses it intends to call in order to place you at the scene of the crime as well as any witnesses that will be called to rebut your alibi witnesses’ testimony.

 You May Have Other Defenses Available

-Speak with O’Keeffe O’Brien Lyson Foss as soon as possible following the filing of criminal charges against you.
+Speak with O’Keeffe O’Brien Lyson Attorneys as soon as possible following the filing of criminal charges against you.
 We will explore with you all available defenses to your charges.
 If an alibi defense is available, we will help ensure that your alibi is presented in a compelling manner and that your statutory obligations are satisfied.
-Reach out to Tatum O’Brien of O’Keeffe O’Brien Lyson Foss about your criminal charges, or call 701-235-8023 or 877-235-8002.
+Reach out to Tatum O’Brien of O’Keeffe O’Brien Lyson Attorneys about your criminal charges, or call 701-235-8023 or 877-235-8002.